PennTURBO/disease-diagnosis-knowledgegraph-pipeline/README.md

 - Loading into MySQL: https://www.nlm.nih.gov/research/umls/implementation_resources/scripts/README_RRF_MySQL_Output_Stream.html
 - Dumping to RDF with umls2rdf: https://github.com/ncbo/umls2rdf

-But little of that documentation is complete or throughly up to date.
+But little of that documentation is complete or thoroughly up to date.
 For example, dependencies like installing MySQL or obtaining Python libraries are not addressed.

 Building the SNOMED RDF takes lots of disk space and RAM (100 GB+).